phidatahq/phidata/README.md

 - Open <a href="http://localhost:8000/docs" target="_blank" rel="noopener noreferrer">localhost:8000/docs</a> to view the API Endpoints.
 - Load the knowledge base using `/v1/pdf/conversation/load-knowledge-base`
 - Test the `v1/pdf/conversation/chat` endpoint with `{"message": "How do I make chicken curry?"}`
-- The LLM Api comes pre-built with endpoints that you can integrate with your front-end.
+- The Api comes pre-built with endpoints that you can integrate with your front-end.

-- Optional: Run Jupyterlab
+### Optional: Run Jupyterlab

 A jupyter notebook is a must-have for AI development and your `llm-app` comes with a notebook pre-installed with the required dependencies.
 Enable it by updating the `workspace/settings.py` file: